nuel-ol/Code_Dumps/README.md

 # Code-Snippets
-This repository contains code snippets in C, C++, Python, Julia, Matlab/Octave.
+This repository contains code snippets in C, C++, Python.

 I hope you have a great time reading through it.